 We collect personal information directly from you when you submit a job application to SCI using this site.
 SCI accepts applications from any country in the world.

-We may also request and receive information about you from third parties, such as Save the Children International’s Member organizations, your referees, your former employers, and providers of financial, criminal and other security background checks (including against sanctions lists).
-In particular, if you have previously been employed by a Save the Children Member organization or in the INGO sector in general, information about your previous employment may be disclosed to us for safeguarding purposes.
+We may also request and receive information about you from third parties, such as Save the Children International’s Member organisations, your referees, your former employers, and providers of financial, criminal and other security background checks (including against sanctions lists).
+In particular, if you have previously been employed by a Save the Children Member organisation or in the INGO sector in general, information about your previous employment may be disclosed to us for safeguarding purposes.

 What information do we collect?

 The information we collect about you may include:

 - The information included in your application and submitted through the Applicant Tracking System on this website, including any self-declarations relating to criminal or disciplinary conduct relevant to your employment at SCI prior to this application;

 - Information about your interactions with us and any other relevant information you share with us about yourself during those interactions, including during any formal or informal interviews or discussions; and

 - Information about you received through references (including recommendations for or against hire by former employers or any statements of conduct), background checks (including any criminal records or against sanctions lists or media reports).

 Do we process 'Special Category’'personal information?